 Counters: Generic armored combat SVGs

-This set contains a large collection of SVG-format graphics based loosely on the "cisco" set listed above, but with more variety, including new infantry and armor units, as well as over 65 unique cybertank counters.
+This set contains a large collection of SVG-format graphics based loosely on the "cisco" set listed above, but with more variety, including new infantry and armor units, as well as more than 65 unique cybertank counters.
 These graphics (plus a few more) are available via a public Google Drive folder (anyone with a Google account can view them), but downloading this bundle is normally simpler than fetching them via Google Drive.

 License: Public Domain